 The Romberg test is primarily a test of sensation and can help to distinguish sensory ataxia from motor disease.
 Unsteadiness with the eyes open suggests a cerebellar motor ataxia, whereas worsening symptoms with eyes closed suggests a sensory ataxia that is unmasked with the removal of visual input.
 Test the posterior columns of the spinal cord by evaluating vibration and position sense in the lower extremities.
 Abnormalities attributed to posterior column degeneration can occur in tabes dorsalis (neurosyphilis) and vitamin B12 deficiency.

 Observe patient ambulation in the emergency department to fully evaluate potential ataxia or gait disturbances.
 Subtle proximal or distal weakness can be identified by observing the patient rise from a chair and walk on heels and toes.
 Tandem heel-to-toe walking may elicit subtle ataxia.
 Broad-based, unsteady steps are characteristic of a motor ataxic gait, while a sensory ataxia with loss of proprioception may be notable for abrupt movements and slapping of the feet with each impact.
 A senile gait that is slow, broad based, and with a shortened stride may be seen with aging, but also with neurodegenerative disease such as Parkinson's disease and normal pressure hydrocephalus.
 Patients with Parkinson's disease often develop a narrow-based festinating gait with small shuffling steps that become more rapid.
-Weakness of the peroneal muscle weakness can manifest as foot drop, and ...
+Weakness of the peroneal muscle weakness can manifest as foot ...